sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     Attempted to run program /opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_u8 with the following parameters:
     ['/opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_u8', '-nodms', '-stdio', '-terminal', '-nosyntaxcheck', '-pagesize', 'MAX', '']

-    Try running the following command (where saspy is running) manually to see if you can get more information on what went wrong:
+    Try running the following command (where SASPy is running) manually to see if you can get more information on what went wrong:
     /opt/sasinside/SASHome/SASFoundation/9.4/bin/sas_u8 -nodms -stdio -terminal -nosyntaxcheck -pagesize MAX

     No SAS process attached.
 SAS process has terminated unexpectedly.